IlyaMZP/stpp/README.md

 A small script to atomate creation of a VPN tunnel based on stunnel (cryptopro fork) and pppd.

 # Example usage
+The script is meant to be run as user and depends on sudo to elevate permissions.

 On the server side just run:

 `stpp --server -p=1234 -v=2 -c=2DF3BD26617D64AA89F850862D11D8B660CF24FE`